• Facebook

 A bowl of Thai peanut noodles made with homemade peanut sauce, fresh vegetables and chopped peanuts.

-I’ve mentioned my love for Thai peanut sauce a few times before.
+I’ve mentioned my love for Thai peanut sauce a few times before in my recipes for Thai peanut chicken and Thai chicken tacos.
 This stuff is addicting, and so easy to make too!
 This time I’m bringing you my favorite sauce in the form of these Thai peanut noodles.
 Because noodles make pretty much anything better in my opinion!

 A serving bowl of Thai peanut noodles topped with fresh vegetables, chopped peanuts and herbs.